 The point of this discussion is that, while accreditation sounds good on paper, it really doesn't mean much with regard to degrees and courses that are outside of an academic university or college setting.
 There is no such thing as accreditation in the traditional sense for metaphysical schools.
 In fact, many established academic institutions do not have federal accreditation.

 ICMH schools including TFU are privately accredited but are not federally accredited.
 Therefore, students cannot use federal grants, student loans, or military funding for their TFU degree tuition.
 This is one reason why TFU tuition rates are affordable with no-interest payment plans available.

 While accreditation is important to some people, prospective students of metaphysics degrees are encouraged to consider a particular school's policies on quality, and focus on whether the curriculum meets their individual needs.
 And by the way, this honest and forthright discussion of accreditation is just one more reason to choose Thomas Francis University for your metaphysics degree.

 Apostille Certification for International Students

 International students may have their degree program diploma and ministerial credential certified by Apostille when graduating provided they live in a country that recognizes the Hague Convention of 1961 for authenticating documents for use in foreign countries.
 If the student's country does not recognize the Hague Convention, he or she can get a Certificate of Notarial Authority.
-An additional fee of $100 applies for either Apostille certification or Certificate of Notarial Authority.
+A fee of $150 applies for either Apostille certification or Certificate of Notarial Authority for the first document and $50 each for any additional documents.
 We do not provide translation services (if required), nor do we send the credential to the Consulate of the student's country for approval (if required), nor do we advise on what may or may not be required for the student's country.
 Therefore, please do an online search or consult the appropriate department within your government for more information.